Uganda Safari Parks | Where to go for Uganda Safaris? | Mega Wild Safaris

-Queen Elizabeth National Park is understandably Uganda’s most popular tourist destination.
+Queen Elizabeth National Park is one of Uganda Safari Parks, understandably Uganda’s most popular tourist destination.
 The park’s diverse ecosystems, which include sprawling savanna, shady, humid forests, sparkling lakes and fertile wetlands, make it the ideal habitat.
 Read More Here…

 Kibale Forest National Park contains one of the loveliest and most varied tracts of tropical forest in Uganda.
 Forest cover, interspersed with patches of grassland and swamp, dominates the northern and central parts of the park on an elevated plateau.
 Read More Here…

 Semuliki National Park sprawls across the floor of the Semliki Valley on the remote, western side of the Rwenzori.
 The park is dominated by the easternmost extension of the great Ituri Forest of the Congo Basin.
 Read More Here…